-In addition, he ranks third in career innings pitched and career strikeouts, and his 53 strikeouts in Big Ten play in both 2001 and 2002 are tied for the school record.
-Dickinson also holds the record for innings pitched in a Big Ten season with 63 in 2002, and his 148 Big Ten innings rank second in school history.
+In addition, he ranks third in career strikeouts and fourth in career innings pitched, and his 53 strikeouts in Big Ten play in both 2001 and 2002 are tied for third in school history.
+Dickinson also holds the record for innings pitched in a Big Ten season with 63 in 2002, and his 148 Big Ten innings rank third in school history.
 He pitched 115 1/3 innings in 2001 - third-most in school history - and 114 2/3 in 2002 - fourth-most in school history.

 Dickinson was a two-time All-Big Ten first-team selection and reached the double-A level with the Oakland A's.
 He was a 2003 Midwest League all-star and was named a Top 25 Prospect in the A's system in 2004.

 Hometown: Freeport, Ill.

 2009 B.S. in communication, University of Illinois at Urbana-Champaign

 2012-present Assistant coach, University of Illinois